entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 cd entando-helm-quickstart-6.3.2
 ```

 2. Edit the file in `sample-configmaps/entando-operator-config.yaml` and uncomment the value for `entando.default.routing.suffix:` and set the value to the IP address of your Ubuntu VM plus `.nip.io`.
 For example, `entando.default.routing.suffix: 192.168.64.21.nip.io`.
-Pay attention to yaml spacing
+Pay attention to yaml spacing.

 3. Deploy your config map